JohannesNaegele/Best-of-Genre/README.md

 A definite and highly objective ranking of music.

 ## Overview
+This ranking informs you about the best artist/album/song from each category.
 Question marks (?) indicate sometimes the lack of fitting works or uncertainty but usually laziness or ignorance towards the respective genre.

 |  Genre 	|   Künstler	|  Album 	|   Song	|
 |---	|---	|---	|---	|